Introduction — Archaeology and the Tradition of Historical Writing

 During my research years, I was assigned to study the remnants of an ancient temple in a small village in the Jhunjhunu district.
 To the villagers, the site was ordinary, but to me, it was a mystery waiting to be unraveled.
 As we began digging near the temple’s foundation, we discovered a stone plaque inscribed with early Brahmi script.
 My heart started pounding — were we about to hear the voice of a forgotten age?

 We made an impression of the inscription and later analyzed it in our university lab.
 The translation revealed that it mentioned a ruler who had built a resting house near a riverbank for travelers and monks.
 What astonished me was that this detail perfectly matched the oral traditions of the local community.
-It was as if the past was confirming its own story through the soil.
+It was as if the past was confirming its own story through the soil — a powerful example of how archaeology strengthens historical writing.

 3.3 The Past Hidden in Village Walls — Encountering Living Traditions